WLCG-AuthZ-WG/common-jwt-profile/profile.md

 #### Token exchange flow

-The [OAuth token exchange](https://tools.ietf.org/html/draft-ietf-oauth-token-exchange-19) flow can be used to implement delegation and token privileges attenuation across a chain of services.
+The [OAuth 2.0 Token Exchange](https://tools.ietf.org/html/rfc8693) flow can be used to implement delegation and token privileges attenuation across a chain of services.

 ## Examples